 4. You want P(160 < X < 185).
 Standardizing gives P(-1 < Z < 1.5).
 In order to find a region like this, note that this region can be written as P(Z < 1.5) - P(Z < -1).
 From tables, look up 1.50 and you get 0.9332.
 This is the probability that Z < 1.5.
 To find P(Z < -1), look up 1.00 and you get 0.8413.
 1 - 0.8413 = 0.1587 is therefore the probability you want.
 So, the answer is 0.9332 - 0.1587 = 0.7745.

 5. You want P(X > 150).
 Standardizing gives P(Z > (150-170)/10) = P(Z > -2).
 Using symmetry, P(Z > -2) = P(Z < 2).
 From tables, look up 2.00 and you get 0.9772.
 So, the answer is 0.9772.

 - These examples encompass the different types of regions you can get.
 Familiarize yourself with how each region works.
 If you can do these five examples, you know that you understand this process well.

 - Always standardize before going to tables.

 - As a check, if the region you are looking for is bigger than half the area under the graph, the answer will be bigger than 0.5 and vice versa.
-Check this to make sure that you haven't made a silly mistake.
+Verify this factor to make sure that you haven't made a silly mistake.